 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so it will not be recognized as an outflow of resources (expense) until then.
-There are four items relating to the City's retirement plans that qualify for reporting in this category and are combined in the Statement of

-Net Position under the heading "Pension".
+There are five items relating to the City's retirement plans that qualify for reporting in this category and are combined in the Statement of Net Position under the heading "Pension".
 The first item, experience differences, results from periodic studies by the actuary of the retirement plan, which adjust the net pension liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
 These experience differences are recorded as deferred outflows of resources and are amortized into pension expense over the expected remaining service lives of the plan members.
-The second item, differences between projected investment return on pension investments and actual return on those investments. is deferred and amortized against pension expense over a five-year period, resulting in recognition as a deferred outflow of resources.
+The second item, differences between projected investment return on pension investments and actual return on those investments, is deferred and amortized against pension expense over a five-year period, resulting in recognition as a deferred outflow of resources.
 The third item results from changes in the proportionate share and differences between employer contributions and the proportionate share of total plan employer contributions.
-These changes are amortized against pension expense over the remaining lives of the plan members.
+The fourth item results from actuarial assumption changes.
+The third and fourth items are amortized against pension expense over the remaining lives of the plan members.
 Additionally, any contributions made by the City to the pension plan before year-end but subsequent to the measurement date of the City's net pension liability are reported as deferred outflows of resources.